vascoguita/fmc-adc-100m14b4cha/doc/gateware/index.rst

 Trigger
 -------

-The trigger unit is made of two hardware and one software sources.
+The trigger unit is made of the following sources: hardware, software, and time based.
 The hardware and software paths can be enabled independently.
 The two paths are then or’ed together to drive a delay generator.
 The delay generator allows to insert a predefined number of sampling clock periods before the trigger is forwarded to the acquisition state machine. the next figure shows a simplified digram of the trigger unit.

 .. figure:: ../fig/trigger_unit.*
    :alt: Trigger unit diagram